amwhalen/cyclopress/readme.txt

 Tags: cycling, graphs, sports, exercise, jpgraph, gd Requires at least: 2.5
 Tested up to: 2.6.2
-Stable tag: 1.3.0
+Stable tag: 1.3.1

 Track cycling stats from your bike's cyclocomputer and make pretty graphs.

 == Description ==

-Take the data from your cyclocomputer after each ride and plug it into CycloPress under the Write menu.
-CycloPress will update your graphs and text statistics accordingly.
+CycloPress allows you to track your cycling statistics from a cyclocomputer with WordPress.

-CycloPress requires that the GD library is installed on your web server.
-After you activate CycloPress you can see what version of GD (if any) you have installed by checking the CycloPress Options page under Plugins.
+The GD library must be installed on your web server.
+After you activate CycloPress you can see what version of GD (if any) you have installed by checking the CycloPress Debug page.

-Graphs are cached after each update made to CycloPress.
-Graphs are recreated when you update the CycloPress Options, or when you add new data.
+To display a 'cycling' page of statistics and graphs, you'll need to install a plugin to enable PHP in posts and pages.
+The CycloPress API contains functions that you can call to show graphs, text statistics, or other information about your rides.

 == Installation ==